 How we use your information.

-- to provide DSolar products and services to you, or to provide a quote or offer regarding our products and services, and to provide you with information about us and our product and services;
+to provide DSolar products and services to you, or to provide a quote or offer regarding our products and services, and to provide you with information about us and our products and services;

 - to gain an understanding of customers’ needs in relation to products and services and maintain high levels of customer service;

 - to process, investigate and respond to a complaint if one is made;

 - to answer inquiries when they are made, and provide any information or documents requested by you;

 - for administrative, planning, product or service development, quality control, and research purposes;